jeremeamia/tweetmvc-core/README.markdown

 TweetMVC requires PHP 5.3 so that it can take advantage of newer PHP features that might allow for shorter code (shortcut ternaries, namespaces, lambdas/closures, etc.) TweetMVC also uses the MySQLi PHP extension for database support and the mod_rewrite Apache extension.
-You should configure your PHP to allow short_tags as well.
+You should configure your PHP installation to allow short_tags as well.

+## How to Install:

+This repository is a submodule to [tweetmvc-app](http://github.com/tweetmvc/tweetmvc-app).
+You should clone that repository to begin writing an app with TweetMVC.
+There is a README in that repository that covers the details about how to use TweetMVC.

 ## In the Works: